mailto:[email protected]

 While researching Chinese-European history, I organized a conference, which appeared at the University of Toronto Press as an anthology, China in the German Enlightenment, edited together with Bettina Brandt.
 These essays trace the evolution of China as an imaginary place constructed by the readerly responses to travelogues.
 How eighteenth-century writers cite, quote, edit and revise first-hand travel literature about Asia for their own, particularly European, concerns guides this early German encounter with China.
 The volume provides a multi-layered account of how Confucianism was at first incorporated into the European philosophy and material culture by Leibniz and Wolff only to be dismissed later by Kant and Hegel as mere practical applications of ethics.

-My newest book, Chinese Sympathies: Media, Missionaries, and World Literature from Marco Polo to Goethe (Cornell UP, 2021) examines how Europeans first came to identify with Chinese figures to such an extent that they could readily discover similarities between themselves and East Asians.
+My previous book, Chinese Sympathies: Media, Missionaries, and World Literature from Marco Polo to Goethe (Cornell UP, 2021) examines how Europeans first came to identify with Chinese figures to such an extent that they could readily discover similarities between themselves and East Asians.
 The establishment of seventeenth- and eighteenth-century information channels through trans-oceanic trade allowed missionary letters, theological treatises, imperial histories, tragic dramas, moral philosophies, literary translations and poetic cycles to portray correspondences between China and Europe.